eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 ## Provider Data Plane

-Once the right EDR has been identified using the EDR Management API via the correct asset/agreement/transfer-process that you want to transfer, we can use the `endpoint` and `authorization` information from the EDRto make the request.
+Once the right EDR has been identified using the EDR Management API via the correct asset/agreement/transfer-process that you want to transfer, we can use the `endpoint` and `authorization` information from the EDR to make the request.
 The `endpoint` is used as the Host to which the request is sent and the `authorization` is used as the Token in the authorization header.
 If the HTTP [Asset](01_assets.md) has been configured to proxy also HTTP verb, query parameters and path segments, they will be forwarded to the backend by the Provider Data Plane: